7Block Labs

 }

-• The TBA address is deterministic from (implementation, token, id, chainId, salt), and accounts implement ERC‑1271 for signatures—your character can “sign” trades/crafts. (eips.ethereum.org)
+• The TBA address is generated in a predictable way based on (implementation, token, id, chainId, salt).
+Plus, accounts use ERC‑1271 for signatures, meaning your character can “sign” off on trades and crafts. (eips.ethereum.org)

 // SPDX-License-Identifier: MIT